raulmarinperez/osbdet/README.md

   - labbuilder: Module is not installed [KO]
   - spark3: Module is installed [OK]
   - grafana: Module is installed [OK]
+  - openmetadata: Module is installed [OK]
   - truckssim: Module is installed [OK]
   - nifi: Module is installed [OK]
   - jupyter: Module is installed [OK]
   - hadoop3: Module is installed [OK]
+  - osbdetweb: Module is installed [OK]
   - mariadb: Module is installed [OK]
-  - airflow: Module is installed [OK]
   - foundation: Module is installed [OK]
+  - kestra: Module is installed [OK]
   - kafka3: Module is installed [OK]
   - minio: Module is installed [OK]
-  - mongodb7: Module is installed [OK]
+  - mongodb8: Module is installed [OK]
 ```
 ### Building modules
 The `build` option tells OSBDET to install the modules provided as arguments: